TranNhatTan14/Obsidian/Ideas & Brainstorms.md

 - Làm phần mềm thì không thể qua được SWE, tập trung vào phần cứng AIoT
 - Vấn đề của mình bây giờ là không biết mình sẽ làm công việc như thế nào

-1. **Automation and Robotics Advancements**: The integration of AI with Mechatronics allows for the development of advanced autonomous systems and robots.
-These intelligent machines can learn from their environments, adapt to changing conditions, and perform complex tasks with precision and efficiency.
-Industries such as manufacturing, logistics, and healthcare can benefit from enhanced productivity, reduced human error, and increased safety.
-2. **Smart and Connected Devices**: Mechatronics combined with AI enables the creation of smart and connected devices.
-Imagine a future where your home appliances, vehicles, and personal gadgets seamlessly communicate and adapt to your preferences.
-From smart homes to self-driving cars, the integration of AI with Mechatronics can revolutionize our daily lives, making them more convenient, efficient, and environmentally friendly.
-3. **Enhanced Human-Machine Interaction**: Mechatronics and AI integration pave the way for intuitive and natural interactions between humans and machines.
-Through technologies such as gesture recognition, voice control, and haptic feedback, we can create interfaces that allow us to communicate and collaborate seamlessly with machines.
-This opens up possibilities for applications in healthcare, entertainment, and assistive technologies.

 #### Education